petersbingham/reskit/README.md

 # Slice the data set (optional)
 dkmat2 = dkmat[0:1200]

-# Get the mcsmatfit tool
+# Get the mcsmatfit Tool
 sfittool = rk.get_tool(rk.mcsmatfit, dkmat2, "results")

 # Perform the calculation of the poles and the qualityindicators